balrog-kun/nissan-qashqai-can-info/README.md

 ## BCM diagnostic action PIDs (commands)

-These are the BCM's service 0x30 PIDs that can be used to send commands and only send commands (there don't seem to be any useful queries).
-The service listens on address **0x745** and replies on address **0x765** but it allows communication only [as documented by Brad370z here](https://projectbytes.wordpress.com/2015/07/08/nissan-370z-can-control/).
+These are the BCM's service 0x30 PIDs that can be used to send commands and only send commands (there don't seem to be any useful information queries).
+The service listens on address **0x745** and replies on address **0x765** but it allows communication only [as documented by Brad370z here](https://projectbytes.wordpress.com/2015/07/08/nissan-370z-can-control/), i.e. in a diagnostic session.
+SID 0x30 is known as "I/O control by local ID" in some protocols.

 These commands toggle the different lights, actuators, speakers and other devices connected to the BCM, plus it seems the BCM will automatically request power to the right rails on the car from the IPDM-E/R so that the commands mostly work even when the car is completely off.
 The changes will time out after 5 seconds so these seem to be strictly diagnostic commands for quickly testing the different devices.
 At the same time it seems the changes can be extended in time by resending the commands before the 5s run out.

-As documented by Brad370z each command consists of the service number `0x30`, the PID number, the function byte and the requested value.
+As documented by Brad370z each command consists of the service number `0x30`, the PID/CID number, the function byte and the requested value.
 Three functions seem to available:

 | Function byte | Description |